2023 Best Family, Consumer & Human Sciences Schools in Utah

 Top Utah Schools in Family, Consumer & Human Sciences

 Our 2023 rankings named University of Utah the best school in Utah for family, consumer and human sciences students.
-U of U is a fairly large public school located in the city of Salt Lake City.
+U of U is a very large public school located in the city of Salt Lake City.

 The average amount in student loans that family, consumer and human sciences majors at U of U take out is $17,025.